 In the meantime, know that I am thinking about everyone who is sheltering from the virus at home, and dealing with this hardship on so many levels.

-I look at data all the time and the Vienna real estate market has remained remarkably strong in the fall (2020).
-Buyer demand far outstrips the supply, and Federal Reserve Chairman Powell has essentially guaranteed low interest rates for another two years.
+I look at data all the time and the Fairfax County real estate market has remained remarkably strong in the spring (2021).
+Buyer demand far outstrips the supply, and Federal Reserve Chairman Powell has essentially guaranteed low-interest rates for another two years.

 All in all, this makes an excellent case for using your home as a hedge against future inflation.
 Lock in long-term loans or refinance, and understand that inflation will continue to lift the value of your home.